-Lilach Payorski has served on our board of directors since December 2021, and serves as the Chairman of our Audit Committee.
-Ms. Payorski served as the Chief Financial Officer of Stratasys Ltd (NASDAQ: SSYS), a developer and manufacturer of 3D printers and additive solutions, from January 2017 to February 2022.
-Prior to that, from December 2012 until December 2016, Ms. Payorski served as Senior Vice President, Corporate Finance at Stratasys.
+Lilach Payorski has served on our board of directors since December 2021, and serves as a member of our Audit Committee.
+Ms. Payorski served as the Chair of our Audit Committee from December 2021 to October 2023.Ms.
+Payorski served as the Chief Financial Officer of Tyto Care Ltd. from November 2022 until March 2023.
+Prior to that, Ms. Payorski served as the Chief Financial Officer of Stratasys Ltd (NASDAQ: SSYS), a developer and manufacturer of 3D printers and additive solutions, from January 2017 to February 2022.
+From December 2012 until December 2016, Ms. Payorski served as Senior Vice President, Corporate Finance at Stratasys.
 From December 2009 to December 2012, Ms. Payorski served as Head of Finance at PMC-Sierra (NASDAQ: PMCS), a company operating in the semiconductors industry, which was subsequently acquired by Microsemi Corporation.
 Prior to that, from March 2005 to December 2009, Ms. Payorski served as Compliance Controller at Check Point Software Technologies Ltd. (NASDAQ: CHKP), a security company.
 Ms. Payorski also served as corporate controller at Wind River Systems (NASDAQ: WIND), a software company, which was subsequently acquired by Intel Corporation, from June 2003 to March 2005.
-Earlier in her career, from March 1997 to June 2003, Ms. Payorski worked as a chartered public accountant at Ernst & Young LLP, both in Israel and later in Palo Alto, CA. Ms. Payorski currently serves as the chairman of the audit committee of Scodix Ltd (TASE: SCDX).
+Earlier in her career, from March 1997 to June 2003, Ms. Payorski worked as a chartered public accountant at Ernst & Young LLP, both in Israel and later in Palo Alto, CA. Ms. Payorski currently serves as the chairman of the audit committee of ODDITY Ltd. (NASDAQ: ODD) and Scodix Ltd. (TASE: SCDX).
 Ms. Payorski holds a B.A. degree in Accounting and Economics from Tel Aviv University.
 Ms. Payorski also completed the Board of Directors and Senior Corporate Officers Program at LAHAV, School of Management, Tel Aviv University.

-Leon Recanati has served on our board of directors since May 2005, as the Chairman of our board of directors from March 2013 to August 2020, and serves as the Chairman of our Compensation Committee.
-Mr. Recanati currently serves as a board member of Evogene Ltd., a plant genomics company listed on the TASE and New York Stock Exchange.
-Mr. Recanati is also a board member of the following private companies: GlenRock Israel Ltd., Gov, RelTech Holdings Ltd., Legov Ltd., Insight Capital Ltd., and Shavit Capital Funds.
-Mr. Recanati currently serves as the Chairman and Chief Executive Officer of GlenRock.
-Previously, Mr. Recanati was Chief Executive Officer and/or Chairman of IDB Holding Corporation, Clal Industries Ltd., Azorim Investment Development and Construction Co Ltd., Delek Israel Fuel Corporation and Super-Sol Ltd. Mr. Recanati also founded Clal Biotechnologies Industries Ltd., a biotechnology investment company operating in Israel.
+Leon Recanati has served on our board of directors since May 2005, as the Chairman of our board of directors from March 2013 to August 2020, and served as the Chairman of our Compensation Committee from February 2019 until September 2023.
+Mr. Recanati currently serves as the Chairman of Mada Tech, National Museum of Science Technology and Space in memory of Daniel and Mathilde Recanati.
+Mr. Recanati also serves as a member of the board of directors of Evogene Ltd., a plant genomics company listed on the TASE and New York Stock Exchange.
+Mr. Recanati is also a board member of the following private companies: GlenRock Israel Ltd., Gov, RelTech Holdings Ltd., Legov Ltd., Insight Capital Ltd., Shavit Capital Funds and Ofil Ltd. Mr. Recanati currently serves as the Chairman and Chief Executive Officer of GlenRock.
+Previously, Mr. Recanati was Chief Executive Officer and/or Chairman of IDB Holding Corporation Ltd., Clal Industries Ltd., Azorim Investment Development and Construction Co Ltd., Delek Israel Fuel Corporation and Super-Sol Ltd. Mr. Recanati also founded Clal Biotechnologies Industries Ltd., a biotechnology investment company operating in Israel.
 Mr. Recanati holds an M.B.A. degree from the Hebrew University of Jerusalem and Honorary Doctorates from the Technion - Israel Institute of Technology and Tel Aviv University.